Skip to main content

 Suggested remedy

-Check if you have an OpenTelemetry collector installed and configured to receive traces from your hosts.
+Ensure the OpenTelemetry collector is installed and configured to receive traces from your hosts.

-If the collector is installed, it may not have the correct endpoint configured for the receiver.
+The collector may not have the correct endpoint configured for the receiver.

 Suggested remedy

-1. Check that the configuration file of the collector lists the following endpoints:
+1. Verify the configuration file lists the following endpoints:

 receivers: